FuelLabs/sway/docs/book/src/blockchain-development/calling_contracts.md

 ## Fallback

 When a contract is compiled, a special section called "contract selection" is also generated.
-This section checks if the contract call method matches any of the available abi methods.
+This section checks if the contract call method matches any of the available ABI methods.
 If this fails one of two possible actions will happen:

 1 - if none fallback function was specified, the contract will revert;
 2 - otherwise, the fallback function will be called.